yuweiwan/NLP-word-embedding/README.md

 # NLP-word-embedding
-use embedded word vectors to find similar words or similar relationship
+find_sim.py use embedded word vectors in to find similar words or similar relationship